daormar/thot/README.md

 found in [Ortiz-Martínez, 2011].
 One interesting feature of Thot, incremental (or online) estimation of statistical models, is also described in [Ortiz-Martínez et al., 2010].
-Finally, phrase-level alignment generation functionality was described in [Ortiz-Martínez et al., 2008].
+Finally, phrase-level alignment generation functionality implemented in Thot was proposed in [Ortiz-Martínez et al., 2008].

 Citation